 The parties should state whether they have completed their full discussion of discovery management or whether they have scheduled a second discovery-management meeting.
 If a second meeting is scheduled, they must indicate what topics remain for discussion and identify the time by which a further report must be filed with the Court.
-Parties should also identify any discovery related issues or concerns impacting case management, including but not limited to whether discovery should be delayed pending resolution of initial motions, whether discovery should be phased given the number or nature of the parties and claims, etc. · b.
-Written Discovery and Depositions The parties propose the following limitations on written discovery and depositions (describe if applicable): c.
-Confidentiality Issues and Privilege The parties do \square do not \square intend to submit a proposed, stipulated Confidentiality and Protective Order that will govern the disclosure of confidential information during discovery.
-The parties' proposed, stipulated Confidentiality and Protective Order will be submitted to the Court by (if applicable): The parties propose the following with respect to the assertion of privilege and the submission of privilege logs during discovery (describe any anticipated privilege issues and time limits for providing a privilege log upon the assertion of such privilege):
+Parties should also identify any discovery related issues or concerns impacting case management, including but not limited to whether discovery should be delayed pending resolution of initial motions, whether discovery should be phased given the number or nature of the parties and claims, etc. b.
+Written Discovery and Depositions The parties propose the following limitations on written discovery and depositions ( describe if applicable ): c.
+Confidentiality Issues and Privilege The parties do $\square$ do not $\square$ intend to submit a proposed, stipulated Confidentiality and Protective Order that will govern the disclosure of confidential information during discovery.
+The parties' proposed, stipulated Confidentiality and Protective Order will be submitted to the Court by ( if applicable ): The parties propose the following with respect to the assertion of privilege and the submission of privilege logs during discovery (describe any anticipated privilege issues and time limits for providing a privilege log upon the assertion of such privilege):

-ation protected from disclosure by attorney-client privilege or attorney work-product s inadvertently disclosed during this litigation, the parties propose the following protocol d.
-Electronically Stored Information (ESI) This case will □ will not □ require discovery of ESI. indicate protocol custodian provide d es have conferred regarding the need for ESI and propose the following (If applicable, whether the parties intend to execute an ESI agreement and describe the parties' ESI including, e.g., how and what evidence will be preserved, identified data repositories, as, keyword searches, formatting requirements, metadata that should be included, etc., or a date by which the parties' ESI agreement and protocol will be finalized.
-Include other on listed in the Standing Order, Section 5(b)(iv) as appropriate): e.
-Expert Discovery will □ will not □ require expert discovery. - es anticipate expert discovery will be necessary with respect to the following issues, r topics (if applicable): The parti es propose the following deadlines with respect to expert discovery: (i) Expert(s) on claims or issues regarding which the parties have the burden of proof will be identified by: (ii) Such expert(s)' disclosures and report will be provided by: (iii) Depositions of such expert(s) shall be taken by: (iv) Rebuttal expert(s) shall be identified by: (v) Rebuttal expert(s) disclosures and report will be provided by: (vi) Depositions of such rebuttal expert(s) shall be taken by: (vii) Daubert motions shall be filed by:
+nation protected from disclosure by attorney-client privilege or attorney work-product is inadvertently disclosed during this litigation, the parties propose the following protocol d.
+Electronically Stored Information (ESI) This case will $\square$ will not $\square$ require discovery of ESI. indicate protocol custodia provide d es have conferred regarding the need for ESI and propose the following ( If applicable , whether the parties intend to execute an ESI agreement and describe the parties' ESI including, e.g., how and what evidence will be preserved, identified data repositories, as, keyword searches, formatting requirements, metadata that should be included, etc., or a date by which the parties' ESI agreement and protocol will be finalized.
+Include other fon listed in the Standing Order, Section 5(b)(iv) as appropriate): The part e.
+Expert Discovery will $\square$ will not $\square$ require expert discovery. les anticipate expert discovery will be necessary with respect to the following issues, r topics (if applicable): i ne parti es propose the following deadlines with respect to expert discovery: (i) Expert(s) on claims or issues regarding which the parties have the burden of proof will be identified by: (ii) Such expert(s)' disclosures and report will be provided by: (iii) (iv) Rebuttal expert(s) shall be identified by: (v) Rebuttal expert(s) disclosures and report will be provided by: (vi) Depositions of such rebuttal expert(s) shall be taken by: (vii) Daubert motions shall be filed by: